izalac/startup-dev-infra/README.md

 There are several gitea runner demos in the demos/ directory.

-We can proceed with configuring matrix server, running conduwuit server.
-If you want to, edit the `conduwuit.toml` template and run the following:
+We can proceed with configuring matrix server, running conduit server.
+If you want to, edit the `conduit.toml` template and run the following:

 ```